chrisgrieser/shimmering-focus/README.md

 ### Commands
 When the
 [Style Settings Plugin](https://obsidian.md/plugins?id=obsidian-style-settings)
-is installed, *Shimmering Focus* adds commands for toggling theme features:
+is installed, some commands for toggling theme features are added:
-- Toggle folding of URLs (Source Mode)
+- Toggle folding of URLs in Source Mode
-- Toggle between reduced and original image size (reduced size can be set in the respective style setting)
+- Toggle between reduced and original image size; (the size reduction can be customized with the respective style setting)
-- Toggle readable line length (requires the `Readable line length` setting in Obsidian to be enabled.)
+- Toggle readable line length (requires the `Readable line length` setting in Obsidian to be enabled)

 ## Advanced customization